Up to date

 stop_passthrough to disable passthrough.

-It will also result in the camera image being displayed as the background.
+The OpenXR runtime will display the camera image as the background.

 For privacy reasons no access is given to the camera image.